Scifabric/pybossa/doc/user/create-application-tutorial.rst

 The `createTasks.py script <https://github.com/PyBossa/app-flickrperson/blob/master/createTasks.py>`_
 has a full example about how to create an application and several tasks for the application.
-PyBossa will deliver the tasks for the users (authenticated and anonymous ones) and store the submitted answers in the PyBossa data base.
+PyBossa will deliver the tasks for the users (authenticated and anonymous ones) and store the submittedd answers in the PyBossa data base.

 The script gets the latest 20 published photos from the public Flickr feed and